The Simple View of Reading: A Teacher's GuideThe Simple View of Reading: A Teacher's Guide: practical strategies for teachers

 Use nonsense word reading assessments.

-Does the model apply to older secondary pupils?
+Does the model apply to older secondary learners?

 Reading Strategy Selector